danielabar/meblog/src/markdown/gatsby-related-posts.md

 ### Retrieve all Posts

 We've just seen an example GraphQL query and JSON response to retrieve a single post.
 But for building a blog, all the posts must be retrieved, and then fed one at a time to the post template for rendering.
 This is performed by `gatsby-node.js`, a file that sits at the project root.
-It should export a `createPages` function, which the Gatsby build process will invoke:
+It should export a `createPages` function, which the Gatsby build process will invoke.

+Notice the result handler invokes a Gatsby function `createPage`.
+This function receives an object specifying the `component`, which is the path to the template to be rendered, and a `context`, which can contain anything, but practically speaking will contain some results of the GraphQL query that has just resolved.
+In this case, we're passing in the post `slug`, which will then be available to the template to execute a GraphQL query to lookup details about just this `$slug`.

 ```js
 // gatsby-node.js